The market value of Phunware Inc (PHUN) Stock is expected to soar in the coming months

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Phunware Inc (NASDAQ:PHUN) raised 1.93% to close Wednesday’s market session at $0.08, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.078 and $0.0804 throughout the trading session with the volume trading being 4779132 shares, which represented a significant variation when compared to the three months average volume of 3.20 million shares.
-The firm’s stock price fluctuated 0.76% within the last five trades and -38.05% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -84.75% in the last 6 months and -58.26% was subtracted to its value over the previous 3 months.
-PHUN stock is trading at a margin of -18.92%, -41.99% and -79.75% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Phunware Inc (NASDAQ:PHUN) raised 1.34% to close Tuesday’s market session at $0.08, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.0805 and $0.0853 throughout the trading session with the volume trading being 4895160 shares, which represented a significant variation when compared to the three months average volume of 3.53 million shares.
+The firm’s stock price fluctuated 2.59% within the last five trades and -28.49% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -84.02% in the last 6 months and -56.26% was subtracted to its value over the previous 3 months.
+PHUN stock is trading at a margin of -9.69%, -36.43% and -78.20% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Tech Stocks to Buy in 2024